Skip to Content

 You have to strike the right balance between washing your curls enough to keep your scalp healthy while not overwashing it and causing excessive dryness.
 Listen to your curls.

-When they become itchy, it’s probably time to wash your hair, especially when you can see visible signs of product buildup.
-Quit simply, don’t wash your curls for the sake of it.
+When they become itchy, it’s probably time to wash your hair, especially when you see visible signs of product buildup.
+Quit, don’t wash your curls for the sake of it.

-Overwashing will strip your hair off of natural oils, making your hair dry and damaged.
+Overwashing will strip your hair of natural oils, making it dry and damaged.

-Using harsh products when washing also worsens the damage and may even cause hair fall, so be mindful of how often you’re following a washday routine.
+Using harsh products when washing also worsens the damage and may even cause hair fall, so be mindful of how often you follow a washday routine.

 Natural Hair Mistakes - Using Rough Towel